Experimental generalized contextuality with single-photon qubits: Introduction

-{\it Introduction:-}There are a number of proposals for tests which pit quantum mechanics against alternative views of reality, for example the theorems of Bell~\cite{Bell} and of Kochen and Specker (KS)~\cite{KS}.
-Corresponding experimental tests~\cite{exp1,exp2,K+09,ARBC09,B+09,MRCL10} have been performed and support the necessity of quantum mechanics.
-Bell's theorem refers to a situation with two particles and the statistical predictions of quantum mechanics.
-The KS theorem states non-contextual theories are incompatible with quantum mechanics.
-A qutrit and five projectors are required for a proof of the traditional KS-contextuality in state-dependent manner~\cite{L+11,KCBS08}, while a qutrit and thirteen projectors for that in state-independent manner~\cite{P91,B96,BBCP09,YO12,CAB+12,ZWD+12,ZUZ+13}.
-Generalizations of KS non-contextuality for a two-level system have been proposed in~\cite{C03,B03,CFMR04,LSW,YO13,KG14}.
-Recently, Liang, Spekkens and Wiseman (LSW)~\cite{LSW} derive a generalized non-contextuality inequality by assuming certain linearity for unsharp measurements and Yu and Oh prove LSW inequality can be established only based on the assumption of non-contextuality~\cite{YO13}.
-Unsharp measurements introduce some kind of measurement contextuality, which however is not enough to explain all the quantum predictions on a qubit if LSW inequality is violated.
-A theoretical proof of a state-dependent violation of LSW inequality with three unsharp measurements was found in~\cite{KG14}.
+There are a number of proposals for tests which pit quantum mechanics against alternative views of reality, including the theorems of Bell~\cite{Bell} and of Kochen and Specker (KS)~\cite{KS}.
+Corresponding experimental tests~\cite{exp1,exp2,K+09,ARBC09,B+09,MRCL10} have been performed and support the validity of quantum mechanics.
+Bell's theorem refers to a situation with two or more spatially separate particles and states that local hidden variable theories are incompatible with the statistical predictions of quantum mechanics.
+The KS theorem has the advantage of applying to a single system, and states that noncontextual hidden variable theories are incompatible with quantum predictions, under the assumption that the measurements can be described by projectors.
+A qutrit (three-level system) and five projectors are required for a proof of the traditional KS contextuality in a state-dependent manner~\cite{L+11,KCBS08}, while a qutrit and thirteen projectors for such a proof in a state-independent manner~\cite{P91,B96,BBCP09,YO12,CAB+12,ZWD+12,ZUZ+13}.

-A violation of LSW inequality is interesting because the benchmark for non-classicality set by generalized non-contextuality is more stringent than that set by the traditional KS non-contextuality.
-Moreover, a test of LSW contextuality does not require unwarranted idealizations such as noiseless preparation and measurement.
-Thus a violation of LSW inequality rules out the possibility and certifies genuine nonclassicality that can not be attributed to hidden variables associated with either the preparation or noise in measurement.

-In this paper we experimentally demonstrate the unsharp binary qubit measurements can be realized via joint positive operator-valued measures (POVMs) of noisy spin-$\frac{1}{2}$ observables.
-Our work provides the first experimental evidence of a violation of LSW inequality~\cite{LSW}, in a state-dependent manner.
-Furthermore, our experimental test of noncontextuality is robust to noise and experimental imprecisions.